-AlturaSolutions publishes articles in the trade publications your end-customers read and trust, turning words into sales.
+AlturaSolutions helps businesses grow by turning words into sales.
 This article, published for client Charlotte Products, is an example.

 The World Health Organization estimates that one in 10 people around the world falls victim to illnesses every year as a result of food contamination.
 This is approximately 600 million people, and of these, more than 400,000 die.

 How many inmates in correctional facilities become ill due to food contamination, need hospitalization, or die after consuming contaminated food is unknown.
 Up-to-date statistics are not always available.
 Further, inmates may be suffering from other illnesses and infections at the time they become ill.
 This makes diagnosis more difficult.

 To help stop the spread of illness and disease, many correctional facilities have started to use or are considering the use of ATP monitoring systems.
 These systems have proven to be one of the most significant advances in professional cleaning in decades, helping to keep all types of facilities healthier.

 ATP and Food Contamination